halbs13/Dynamics-NAV-Payroll/au-payroll-create-payroll-employee.md

 ## 3.1 Payroll Employee card

-The Payroll Employee card is used to create your employee records used to calculate remuneration and process the payrolls.
+The Payroll Employee card is used to create your employee records used to calculate remuneration and process the payrolls

 *Departments/Payroll/Employee Maintenance/Payroll Employees*